 Figure 6: Leading Western and Asian countries plan to roll out a significant hydrogen infrastructure over the coming decade.
-Number of hydrogen refueling stations (HRS)1
+Number of hydrogen refueling stations (HRS)

-2 Countries or states with no major HRS outlook as of today 3 Depending on the number of FCEVs on the road Source: H2 Mobility, US DOE, Hydrogen Europe, Air Liquide Selected car fleets and buses will reach cost parity even sooner, as their infrastructure rollout tends to be simpler and thus cheaper.
+Source: H2 Mobility, US DOE, Hydrogen Europe, Air Liquide

+Selected car fleets and buses will reach cost parity even sooner, as their infrastructure rollout tends to be simpler and thus cheaper.